Installation

 With python 2 (outside CMSSW)

-If you considered that and still want to use python2, the following recipe may work
+that and still want to use python2, the following recipe may work to install

 git clone --recursive git@github.com:cms-nanoAOD/correctionlib.git